Your morning cup of coffee matters. That's why there are so many choices when it comes to making coffee at home.

 - 5Serve and enjoy your perfect cup of French press coffee!

 There is no filter on a French press; the wire mesh acts as a separator to the grounds to push it to the bottom.
 Because of the press’s simplicity, it can be used for lighter or darker roasts and even loose tea leaves if you so desire.

-The beaker is messier to clean out than the Chemex.
-The grounds can get everywhere once you clean out because there’s no filter to catch them.
+The beaker is easier to clean out than the Chemex, but the grounds can get everywhere once you clean out because there’s no filter to catch them.
 The mesh may not catch all the grounds too, and small particles can slip through.